 MSc Programme in Mathematics

-The course enables the student to become familiar with a selection of current theories and methods in the didactics of mathematics, including
+This course enables the student to become familiar with a selection of current theories and methods in the didactics of mathematics, including:

 - The theory of didactical situations in mathematics